moorepants/dissertation/davisbicycle.rst

    .. figure:: figures/davisbicycle/cheng-steer-torque-design.*

 [Astrom2005]_
-   Åström et al. talks briefly about the a steer torque measurement system constructed for the UCSB instrumented bicycle but with little extra information.
+   Åström et al. talks briefly about the steer torque measurement system constructed for the UCSB instrumented bicycle but with little extra information.
 They use a linear force transducer of some sort mounted on the handlebars.